Stan Kenton: Artistry in Rhythm

-During his first six months on the staff, Rugolo tried to copy Kenton's sound; on encouragement from the leader he explored his own voice.
+During his first six months on the staff, Rugolo tried to copy Kenton's sound; on encouragement from the leader, he explored his own voice.
 By incorporating compositional techniques borrowed from the modern classical music he studied, Rugolo was a key part of one of Kenton's most fertile and creative periods.

 After a string of mostly arrangements, Rugolo turned out three originals that Kenton featured on the band's first album in 1946 (Artistry in Rhythm): "Artistry in Percussion", "Safranski" and "Artistry in Bolero".
 Added to this mix came "Machito", "Rhythm Incorporated", "Monotony", and "Interlude" in early 1947 (although some were not recorded until later in the year).
 These compositions, along with June Christy's voice, came to define the Artistry in Rhythm band.
 Afro-Cuban writing was added to the Kenton book with compositions like Rugolo's "Machito".
-The resulting instrumentation, utilizing significant amounts of brass, was described as a "wall of sound" (a term later re-coined independently by Andrew Loog Oldham for Phil Spector's production methods).
+The resulting instrumentation, utilizing significant amounts of brass, was described as a "wall of sound" (a term later coined independently by Andrew Loog Oldham for Phil Spector's production methods).

 The Artistry in Rhythm ensemble was a formative band, with outstanding soloists.
 By early 1947, the Stan Kenton Orchestra had reached a high point of financial and popular success.
-They played in the best theaters and ballrooms in America and had numerous hit records.
+They played in the best theaters and ballrooms in America, and had numerous hit records.
 Dances at the ballrooms were typically four hours a night and theater dates generally involved playing mini-concerts between each showing of the movie.
 This was sometimes five or six a day, stretching from morning to late night.
 Most days not actually playing were spent in buses or cars.
 Days off from performing were rare.
 For Kenton they just allowed for more record signing, radio station interviews, and advertising for Capitol Records.
 Due to the financial and personal demands, following an April performance in Tuscaloosa, he broke up the Artistry in Rhythm incarnation of Kenton ensembles.